-With the temperature plummeting and winter fast-approaching, the conditions of Kentucky roadways are going to worsen with freezing rain and snow.
+With the temperature plummeting, the conditions of Kentucky and Tennessee roadways are going to worsen with freezing rain and snow.
 Not only does this make it more difficult and dangerous to navigate the roadways in general, but it can also make sharing the road with an eighteen-wheeler more treacherous.
 An incredible 10 percent of all highway fatalities are the result of a crash involving a large tractor-trailer truck.

 Continue reading for the four most effective ways to successfully avoid accidents with semis this winter season.